ViennaRNA/ViennaRNA/doc/source/pf_fold.rst

 do not support MSA input for the local variant.

-Comparative prediction computes an average of the free energy contributions plus an additional covariance pseudo-energy term, exactly as we do for the @ref mfe implementation.
+Comparative prediction computes an average of the free energy contributions plus an additional covariance pseudo-energy term, exactly as we do for the :doc:`/mfe`.

 Boltzmann weights for the free energy contributions of individual loops can be found in :doc:`/eval/eval_loops`.